Borderline women, and men who love them.

 CONQUER AND CONTROL

-Borderline typically feels threatened by meaningful connections you
+Borderline typically feels threatened by any/all meaningful connections

 with your kids, your family, your friends, your therapist, your hairdresser,